glebkudr/VibeCMS/infrastructure/DEV_SETUP.md

-# Development Setup Guide
+# Development & Production Setup Guide

-This guide describes how to run the project in development mode using the `.env.dev` environment file.
+This guide describes how to run the project in both development (localhost) and production (domain, HTTPS) modes using the `.env.dev` environment file and Caddy configuration.

 ## 1. Prerequisites
 - Docker and Docker Compose installed